fcolome14/HRCSteelAI/README.md

 # Steel Alloy HRC

-Web API that returns a prediction of HRC measure based on a given steel alloy and the templing temperature applied
+Prediction of HRC measure based on a given steel alloy and the templing temperature applied

 ## Challenge

+The objective of this project is to put into practice the knowledge acquired for the treatment and cleaning of data for use in regression models.

 ### Problem Statement